ucb-bar/chipyard/docs/Simulation/Commercial-Simulators.rst

     ./simulator-<yourproject>-<yourconfig> ...

 If you would like to extract waveforms from the simulation, run the command ``make debug`` instead of just ``make``.
-This will generate a vpd file (this is a proprietry waveform representation format used by Synopsys) that can be loaded to vpd-supported waveform viewers.
+This will generate a vpd file (this is a proprietary waveform representation format used by Synopsys) that can be loaded to vpd-supported waveform viewers.
 If you have Synopsys licenses, we recommend using the DVE waveform viewer.

 Please refer to :ref:`Running A Simulation` for a step by step tutorial on how to get a simulator up and running.